 But the negative bias in news does sometimes have ‘unexpected consequences’.
 As many of you know I work a lot with one major UN agency, which is very close to my heart.
 As a team we have almost a dozen humanitarian clients (Laura has a lot more of this in Brussels than we do in London, and Oliver Wates knows more about international development than most professional aid workers).

 As a result we are aware of the huge progress that is being made across the globe in ending poverty, fighting hunger, promoting equality and health and getting children into school.
 There are of course huge exceptions.
 Anywhere where there is a war, everything goes backwards, from Syria to South Sudan.
 The problem I see is that most people don’t realise how much progress is being made.
 The negative bias in the reporting means most people think the global situation is dire and getting worse.
 How many people know for example that Addis Ababa, the capital of Ethiopia, now has a modern light railway or tram system.
 On the bigger picture, here is a piece from the BBC reporting on this week’s World Bank figures showing extreme poverty across the globe has fallen to below 10%.
 And here is another piece from the Guardian, which is more mixed but tries to audit the success of the international Millennium Development Goals.
 They were set in 2000, signed up to by all member countries of the United Nations and 23 international organisations and end this year.
 Although not all goals have been met, there are some spectacular successes.
 The MDGs, as they are affectionately known, are about to be replaced by the SDGs – or Sustainable Development Goals.
 And there is plenty of negative reporting about those.
-Here’s just one piece from a newspaper in Uganda.
 The negative news bias means the good news on development is almost hidden.
 Meanwhile all those agencies raising money for development projects feel they need to emphasise the bad.
 I think this is a worldwide strategic mistake.
 We in the developed world mostly suffer compassion fatigue and feel the situation is hopeless.
 Whereas if everyone realised we are nearly there – it is entirely possible to have a world in which no one dies of starvation, most children survive beyond their 5th birthday and every child goes at least to primary school – we might all feel more energised for the last big push.
 The solution: I recommend all videos by one of our heroes, the Swede Hans Rosling.
 They should be compulsory viewing for all of us who care about current affairs.
 If you have never watched a TED talk by Rosling, start today with this one and work backwards.

 Journalists will continue to write “interesting” stories about disaster, suffering and conflict and less often highlight the dull reality of constant improvements and gradual progress.
 That is not going to change in our lifetime.
 But we as consumer of news need to remember that is not the whole story.